GovReady/nist-sp-800-53-r5-data/README.md

-This repository contains data files of information automatically extracted (scraped) from the [NIST Special Publication 800-53 Revision 5: Security and Privacy Controls for Information Systems and Organizations, August 2017 draft](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/draft).
+This repository contains data files of information automatically extracted (scraped) from the [NIST Special Publication 800-53 Revision 5: Security and Privacy Controls for Information Systems and Organizations, March 2020 draft](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/draft).

 There are three files in this repository: